UofT-DSI/building_software/README.md

 ## Acknowledgements and Contributions
 ## Acknowledgements
 * Michaela Drouillard created the initial version of this course, under the guidance of Rohan Alexander.
+* Revised by Simeon Wong for the Data Sciences Institute

 ## Additional Resources